 One of the most problematic symptoms of menopause is the effect it has on menstruation, which can become unpredictable for several years before stopping altogether.

 In some cases, however, patients continue to experience hormonal symptoms following the endometrial ablation procedure, in which case a course of bioidentical hormone therapy can ease any remaining symptoms.
-Sometimes hormonal bloodwork is helpful, but usually the best course of action is to treat symptomatically.

 Schedule a consultation at The Ashford Center online or by phone today for more information on endometrial ablation and bioidentical hormone therapy.